gaehlerm/SoftwareEngineering/README.md

 #where to add a chapter with errors?

 # 42. Agile

+All architectures become iterative because of unknown unknowns.
+Agile just recognizes this and does it sooner. - Fundamentals of Software Architecture

 // How much of this chapter is explained in Working in teams

 // citation Clean agile, Agile manifesto